insightsengineering/formatters/README.md

 ## Motivation

 The core motivation for `formatters` is the rendering of reporting tables into ASCII.
-In this context a ‘value’ is the raw content that to appear in a single table cell.
+In this context a "value" is the raw content that to appear in a single table cell.
 Most commonly this is a numeric vector of length 1, 2 or – occasionally – 3.